 I assured her that I would, but before doing so, I need to hear her voice.
 She took offence, and I held on to my money.
 It turned out that my friend’s phone was stolen and the thieves were defrauding her contacts by pretending she was stranded at the market.

 Whenever you receive such SOS messages from your loved ones, insist on hearing their voice.
 Ask them questions that only they can appropriately answer, and if it’s not them, the thieves will pretend to be disappointed — in an attempt to guilt-trip you into doing their bidding.
 Ignore their tricks; lest you become a mobile money fraud victim.

 Fraudster poses as an authorised MTN official

-This is probably one of the oldest tricks up their sleeve.
-Please note that genuine MTN officials would call with a known service line.
+This is one of the oldest tricks up their sleeve.
+Genuine MTN officials wouldn’t call with a known service line.
 And such officers would not insist on helping you reset your Mobile Money account PIN from their personal computers at home.

-If anything at all, genuine customer service personnel from MTN Ghana would not hesitate to refer you to any of their service centres to have your problem addressed.
-Remember to question people and request their names and service centres they supposedly work with.
+If anything, genuine customer service personnel from MTN Ghana would not hesitate to refer you to any of their service centres to address your problem.
+Remember to question people and request their names and the service centres they supposedly work with.

 It’s easy to become a mobile money fraud victim unknowingly, which is why you should never dial the service code when a stranger asks that you should.
 That is the first rule to being safe from fraud.